Comparing Locrating catchment indicators with local authority cut off distances

 The problem with local authority data

-One of the problems we came across early on, when building the site, was that whilst some local authorities publish cut-off distances, others don’t and the ones that do don’t always publish for all schools.
+One of the problems we came across early on, when building the site, was that whilst some local authorities publish cut-off distances (aka last distance offered), others don’t and the ones that do don’t always publish for all schools.
 Plus, the information is presented in a myriad ways, with each local authority having their own maps, pdfs and web pages; all presenting the data in slightly different ways.

 We quickly realised that we weren't going to be able to work with this data for the 30k+ schools that we hold data on; it would require simply too much manual analysis and data entry.
 So, we investigated alternative sources of information.

-After some failed attempts with Freedom on Information requests, we ended up turning to the National Pupil Database (NPD), which is essentially a database of all children in England; including where they live and what school they go to.
+After some failed attempts with Freedom on Information requests, we ended up turning to the school census, which is essentially a database of all children in England; including where they live and what school they go to.

 Because we could see where existing pupils lived and break that down by year group, we were able to plot where the latest intake of children live on our map.

-It provided consistent data for all schools across England, which we could work with.
+The school census provides consistent data for all schools across England, which we can work with.
 Because we can see where existing pupils live, we are able to plot where the latest intake of children live on our interactive map.
 There is more detail on exactly how we do this in our blog article Locrating's catchment areas explained.

 A crystal ball